 We are pleased and honored to have the support and encouragement of three eminent American scientists who have contributed significantly to the research literature on which we base our application.
 Dr. William Richards, of the Johns Hopkins Medical Center’s Psilocybin Research Project team, Dr. Anthony Bossis, of the New York University research team, and Dr. Charles Grob, of the Harbor-UCLA team, have agreed to serve as expert witnesses for us in the event of litigation.

 Click on the Research button at the top to review scientific evidence supporting our application to Health Canada.
-Our scientific argument is supplemented with carefully developed legal and ethical arguments to create a compelling case for compassionate treatment NOW.
+Our scientific argument is supplemented with carefully developed legal and ethical arguments (Click on Reasoning) to create a compelling case for compassionate treatment NOW.

 We hope you will join with us in this venture.
 Let’s move forward together with psilocybin-assisted psychotherapy for the Canadians who most need it – beginning with those suffering from end-of-life distress.

 Could you – or a loved one – benefit from psilocybin-assisted psychotherapy for end-of-life distress?
 We would like to hear from you.